VgHost-26/nubiweather/README.md

 - Or if you want to run it locally download the code and run it with ```npm run dev```

 ## Issues
-- `Refresh` button doesnt work but it is because of how Weather API works and it only refreshes date every 15min
+- `Refresh` button doesnt work but it is because of how Weather API works and it only refreshes data every 15min